jjongun/ofxIconMaker/README.md

 #ofxIcomMaker
-You can ease getting Google Material icons now.
+You can ease getting Google Material icons now. <br />
-Just need know and copy and paste 'icon id'.
+Just need know and copy and paste 'icon id'.<br />
-And now able to drawing all material style icons on your of apps.
+And now able to drawing all material style icons on your of apps.<br />

 simple using